bahanonu/ciatah/README.md

 <ins>__GRINjector__</ins> — A surgical device to help with implanting gradient-refractive index (GRIN) lens probes into the brain or other regions: https://github.com/bahanonu/GRINjector.

+### Spinal cord imaging
-<ins>__Upcoming motion correction methods__</ins> — Methods for motion correction of spinal imaging data using feature identification (e.g. with DeepLabCut), control point registration, and other methods.
+<ins>__New motion correction methods__</ins> — Methods for motion correction of spinal imaging data using feature identification (e.g. with DeepLabCut), control point registration, and other methods.
 Additional updates on integration into CIAtah in the future.
 - Preprint: Ahanonu and Crowther, _et al_.
 (2023). _Long-term optical imaging of the spinal cord in awake, behaving animals_. bioRxiv (https://www.biorxiv.org/content/10.1101/2023.05.22.541477v1.full).
+- Documentation for spinal cord motion correction can be found at https://bahanonu.github.io/ciatah/pipeline_detailed_spinal.
+- Other documentation for spinal cord imaging at https://github.com/basbaumlab/spinal_cord_imaging.
 <!-- <hr> -->

 <!-- <img src="https://user-images.githubusercontent.com/5241605/81605697-b9c7c800-9386-11ea-9e9f-569c743b24b9.png" width="42%" align="right" alt="calciumImagingAnalysis_logo"> -->